visual-learning/hw1/detection/README.md

 in `one_stage_detector.py` .
 See the test cases to see how this network will be used.
 In the expected output.
-The classification logits have `NUM_CLASSES` channels, box regression deltas have 4 output channels, and centerness has 1 output channels.
+The classification logits have `NUM_CLASSES` channels, box regression deltas have 4 output channels, and centerness has 1 output channel.
-The height and width of all outputs is flattened to one dimension, resulting in `(B, H * W, C)` format - this format is more convenient for computing loss.
+The height and width of all outputs are flattened to one dimension, resulting in `(B, H * W, C)` format - this format is more convenient for computing loss.
 Now that the network is complete, we need to compute the ground truth data for training the network.
 We will need to assign a GT target to every prediction from the model.

-3. Complete the function get_fpn_location_coords in `detection_utils.py`to get the
-x, y locations for all the FPN features for each level.
+3. Complete the function get_fpn_location_coords in `detection_utils.py` to get the x, y locations for all the FPN features for each level.
 Confirm your implementation for (3) is correct by running the test suite.
 We have also implemented the matching of locations to GT boxes for you.
 To visualize these boxes in Tensorboard, run `python3 train.py --visualize_gt`